Bangkok Breast Implants and Breast Augmentation Surgery

 - What are the limitations of this surgery?

 - Will there be visible scarring?

 - Would I need pain medication during my recovery period?

-- What type of chin implants would be most appropriate to achieve my desired facial features?
+- What type of implants would be most appropriate to achieve my desired breast size?

 - What is the treatment plan?